mheberger/delineator/README.md

 ## Watershed Outlets CSV file

 This GitHub repository contains example files to delineate several watersheds in Iceland.
 To delineate watersheds in other regions, follow the instructions above to download the input data files.
-The locations in `outlets_sample.csv` correspond to flow measurement gages in the [GRDC](https://bafg.de/GRDC) database.

-(I chose Iceland because the data files for this region are small.
+(The locations in `outlets_sample.csv` correspond to flow measurement gages in the [GRDC](https://bafg.de/GRDC) database.
+I chose Iceland because the data files for this region are small.
 In addition, Iceland has some [astonishingly beautiful](https://guidetoiceland.is/nature-info/rivers-in-iceland) rivers!)

 You can create your own CSV file and name it anything you like.
 In `config.py`, enter the file name in the variable `OUTLETS_CSV`.
 Your CSV file should have a header row with these fields written exactly like this:

 `id, lat, lng, name, area`

-It does not matter whether or not you include a space after each comma.
+It does not matter whether you include a space after each comma.
+The fields may be in any order.

 The first three fields (id, lat, lng) are required.
 The fields `name` and `area` are optional but are useful if you have them.
+You can include extra fields if you like.

 ## Low-resolution vs. high-resolution mode

-If you are going to be creating large watersheds, say over 50,000 km², this script will be slow.
-This is a due to limitations in the loading data from shapefiles, and the processing speed with the Python libraries GeoPandas and pygeos.
-On my laptop, it took over 30 minutes to delineate the Amazon watershed (admittedly the largest watershed on earth).
+If you are going to be creating large watersheds, say over 50,000 km², the script will take more time to run.
+There are three steps that tend to be slow: (1) loading large datasets from shapefiles, (2) building the spatial index, and (3) merging unit catchments with a Unary Union operation using the `GEOS` library.
+On my laptop, it took about 30 minutes to delineate the Amazon watershed (admittedly the largest watershed on earth).

 For large watersheds, it is usually better to use low-precision mode, which will run more quickly, but with a slight loss in precision, which is barely noticeable in large watersheds.